bhaecker/Mindful-Neural-Networks/README.md

 GRAFIK

+We can do even more and observe the network learning.
+For example we can see how a network is trained on the famous Iris data set, where we have three features in three classes

+IRISGRAFIK

 ## Food for thought
 We only consider the weights between neurons here, the bias (which is also part of the training) is set to zero at all time.